From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Introduction

 \section{Introduction}

-High-dimensional parameterization of policies via deep neural networks has been a key driver of recent successes in Deep Reinforcement Learning~\citep[among others,][]{andrychowicz2020learning, smith2022walkparklearningwalk, meta2022diplomacy, wurman2022outracing, duval2024tomak}.
+High-dimensional parameterization of policies via deep neural networks has been a key driver of recent successes in Deep Reinforcement Learning~\citep[among others,][]{andrychowicz2020learning, smith2022walkparklearningwalk, meta2022diplomacy, wurman2022outracing, degrave2022magnetic}.
 A major drawback of this approach, however, is a significant increase in sample complexity, which is further compounded when the agent is called to solve multiple and potentially unknown tasks, typically requiring learning \emph{tabula rasa}~\citep{agarwal2022reincarnating}.
 This inefficiency often stems from a fundamental redundancy in the parameter space, where a large set of distinct weight configurations maps to a much smaller set of effective behaviors.
-Various approaches tried to solve this limitation as a \emph{byproduct}, such as explicitly learning diverse behaviors~\citep{eysenbach2018diversity, zahavy2022discovering, depaola2025enhancing, zamboni2025towards}, or enforcing small policy networks in asymmetric actor-critic architectures~\citep{duval2024tomak, mastikhina2025optimistic}.
+Various approaches tried to solve this limitation as a \emph{byproduct}, such as explicitly learning diverse behaviors~\citep{eysenbach2018diversity, zahavy2022discovering, depaola2025enhancing, zamboni2025towards}, or enforcing small policy networks in asymmetric actor-critic architectures~\citep{degrave2022magnetic, mastikhina2025optimistic}.

-In this paper, we address this limitation directly, through the lenses of the \emph{Manifold Hypothesis}~\citep{cayton2005algorithms}, a widely accepted tenet of Machine Learning, and we hypothesize that it holds in RL as well, namely that:
+In this paper, we address this limitation directly through the lens of the \emph{Manifold Hypothesis}~\citep{cayton2005algorithms}, a widely accepted tenet of Machine Learning, and we hypothesize that it holds in Reinforcement Learning as well, namely that: